 How can I tell what type of metal I have?

+When you’re trying to recycle scrap metal it’s important to identify what type of metal you have.
 The easiest way to determine what type of metal you’re dealing with is to use a magnet.
 If the magnet sticks to your metal, you have a ferrous metal in your hands, such as steel or iron.
 Most ferrous metals are not worth much money at scrap yards, but the scrap yard will still accept it and make sure it is recycled properly.

 If the magnet doesn’t stick, you have a non-ferrous metal, such as copper, aluminum, brass, stainless steel or bronze.
 These metals are very valuable to recycle and are worth more money at scrap yards.